MicrosoftDocs/power-automate-docs/articles/create-approval-response-options.md

 ## Limitations

-- Outlook and OWA Actionable Messages have a limit of 5 custom responses.
-Only the first 5 responses defined within the flow will be visible in the actionable section of the Power Automate approval emails.
-The remaining options can be submitted via the non-actionable HTML email, Power Automate portal/mobile application, or Teams.
+Outlook and Outlook Web Access(OWA) actionable messages have a limit of five custom responses.
+This means that only the first five responses that are defined within the flow will be visible in the actionable section of Power Automate approval emails.
+You can submit the remaining options via a non-actionable HTML email, the Power Automate approval center, the Power Automate mobile application, or Teams.

 ## Learn more
 - Create [single approver flows](modern-approvals.md)